jeffjeffjeffrey/advent-of-code/2018-python/README.md

 ## Instructions

-Each day's puzzle solution lives in a file named dayX.py, with its associated input in inputX.txt.
-A solution expects its input to be given on stdin, for example:
+Each day's puzzle solution lives in a file named `dayX.py`, with its associated input in `inputX.txt`.
+A solution expects its input to be given on `stdin`, for example:

-$ cat input1.txt | python3 ./day1.py
+`$ cat input1.txt | python3 ./day1.py`

 I'm using this as a chance to re-familiarize myself with Python, which I haven't used in many years.